 We all work hard to earn a living but do you really know where your money is actually going?
-You may be throwing away your hard earned paycheck each month without even realizing it!
+You may be throwing away your hard-earned paycheck each month without even realizing it!
 By just cutting out some little things from your budget each week, it could save you thousands of dollars per year.
 Check out these areas to cut spending or areas to adjust your lifestyle to stay on budget and save more money (and sanity too)!

 10 Spending Habits To Cut Out Of Your Budget To Save More Money

 For a family of 5 the average dinner out costs us around $50. (sadly not many kids meals being eaten anymore).
 When you add that up a few times a week it could be a huge budget buster.
 With a little advance planning you could save so much money each month and put that money into your emergency fund or that vacation you are saving up for.

 It is ok to eat out once in a while, just plan for it in the budget and of course seek ways to save on the bill.
 Check out my tips for ways to save at restaurants.

 Take a look at your cable and internet provider.
 Are you getting the best deal?
 Most companies run specials every 6 months or so.
 See if you qualify for those savings- and don’t be afraid to switch back and forth between providers to get the best price.
 Sometimes it is best to cut the cable all together.
 With services like Netflix, Hulu and Amazon Prime Video you may not need those pricey cable services at all!